RauwP/Hardware-Image-Processor-256-256/README.md

 *noise adder for adding to a 256 by 256 Gaussian noise.

 Technical Info:
-This project is designed for cyclone iv E EP4CE115F29C7.
+This project is designed for cyclone IV E EP4CE115F29C7.
 For the actual processing of the noise I used a 3*3 median of the medians of the columns.
 The main limitation of this project was the amount of combinatorical logic units, to get around this I sacrificed accuracy for both speed and hardware efficiency, and used median of medians instead of better alternatives.
 Usage Examples: